Instrument Rating Course

 - Read, speak, write and understand English

-- Note: Up to 20 hours toward your instrument rating may be flown in our FAA approved flight simulator.
-See price breakdown.
+- Note: Up to 10 hours toward your instrument rating may be flown in our FAA approved flight simulator.
+See alternate pricing.

 Hours are based on Part 141 FAA minimums, not average completion times.
 Prices for books & supplies, the knowledge test, the FAA’s practical test and your medical certificate may vary.